LLNL/Abmarl/docs/src/gridworld.rst

            return self.observer.get_obs(self.agents[agent_id])

 FIGURE ### shows a visual depiction of the framework being used to create a simulation.
-See THIS TUTORIAL for an indepth example.
+See THIS TUTORIAL for an indepth example of using the GridWorld Simulation Framework.

-GridWorldSimulation also provides two builders: (1) build sim and (2) build sim from file.
-See THIS TUTORIAL for information on how to use these builders.

 Agent
 `````

 Every entity in the GridWorld is a GridWorldAgent (e.g. walls, foragers, resources, fighters, etc.).
-GridWorldAgents are PrincipalAgents with specific parameters needed to be used in
+GridWorldAgents are PrincipalAgents with specific parameters that make them usable in
 a GridWorld Simulation.
 In particular, agents must be given an encoding, which is
-an integer that defines the type of agent and simplifies the logic for many components
+an integer that correlates to the type of agent and simplifies the logic for many components
 of the framework.
 GridWorldAgents can also be configured with an initial position,
 the ability to block other agents' abilities, and rendering parameters such as shape
 and color.